postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 Thanks to PostSharp Threading, you can make your multi-threaded application robust and reliable.
 By assigning deterministic threading models to your code, you can identify defects that would have otherwise staid hidden and caused random failures in production.
-With PostSharp Threading, you can architectural decisions at the level of class hierarchies or namespaces instead of individual fields, reducing by an order of magnitude the number of decisions to be taken.
+With PostSharp Threading, you can take architectural decisions at the level of class hierarchies or namespaces instead of individual fields, reducing by an order of magnitude the number of decisions to be taken.
 Trust the build process to enforce these decisions across your whole codebase and stop worrying about multi-threading.